 Liz Trueblood, Intern

 Derek Landy!!
 He writes a sci fi/fantasy series that is totally my guilty pleasure.

-Jennifer A. Howard
+Jennifer A. Howard, Editor-in-Chief

 I can’t get enough of self-help books.
 I (sincerely) love seeing a prissy, together, actualized person trying to quantify efficient lives for the rest of us.
 Right now it’s Gretchen Rubin’s Better than Before, a lovely collection of advice about developing good habits.
 She’s given me all sorts of satisfying ways to categorize myself (obliger, underbuyer, lark) and tips for getting through the day given who I am.
 And isn’t that all we want, Hufflepuffs?
 To feel like we’ve been sorted into the right house?

-Associate Editor, Poetry
+E. Flores, Associate Poetry Editor